-The college faculty and staff are always willing to help with any issue that may arise.
+The college faculty and staff are always willing to help.
 Please do not hesitate to contact any of the faculty or staff to answer any question that you may have.
 I also want to take a brief moment to thank all of the students, alumni, faculty, staff, board members, the Omaha and the Santee Nations, and all of the college's other supporters for everything that you have done to make NICC successful.
 Without all of you the college could not succeed.